mredodos/ecab-taxi-booking-manager/readme.txt

 Set fixed area for transport by using  google map

 **🏬 Establish GEO FENCE Boundaries and Pricing** Utilize Google Maps to delineate both intercity and intracity zones, along with corresponding pricing

+**🧢 Driver Panel to track service status**
+Driver panel feature enables administrators to assign transportation vehicles to drivers.
+Additionally, email notifications are automatically sent to relevant parties whenever there is a change in the service status of an order

+**📆 Google Calendar Integration**
+Get google calendar event creation on every new order and customer can set thier event also in google calendar

 **≣ Comprehensive Order List Section
 View and manage all bookings in a detailed order list